-The Holidays Act 2003 provides specific minimum leave entitlements and payments that must be met by New Zealand employers.
+The Holidays Act 2003 provides specific minimum holidays and leave entitlements and payments that must be met by New Zealand employers.
 This includes making appropriate calculations every time leave or holidays are taken.

-All payroll systems must be able to make all the calculations in the Holidays Act 2003.
+To support compliance, payroll systems need to make all the calculations in the Holidays Act 2003.

 - record all relevant time worked and pay paid